hapax/hapax.github.io/_posts/2020-02-24-napkin-hacks.md

   is a preferred direction and the steps tend to align with it.
 - Steps are *uncorrelated*, i.e. consecutive steps don't know about each other.
-  If the walker likes to head in the same direction, for instance, then steps will tend to align, even though there is no preferred direction.
+  If the walker likes to follow one step with another in the same direction, then steps will tend line up, even though there is no preferred direction.

 In all our random walks below, the walk is unbiased and uncorrelated to good approximation, and hence steps are unaligned.